In Defence of Bill Gates & Pharma Companies

 “Had a Quran been sent to set the mountains in motion, or cut Earth into slices and blocks, or speak fluently with the dead, it would be this Quran”.

 But that is not why the Quran was sent to people, rather to fulfil other roles which are of equal magnitude.
 One of these roles is to stimulate the human memory where human instincts lie in its capacity as Zikr.
-The word, Zikr connotatively means the incarnation of memory and mindfulness.
+The word, Zikr connotatively means the incarnation of reminiscing and nostalgia.
 The denotative meaning of Zikr is to remind, nudge and prompt .
 The interaction of the Quran with the human memory will instill great mental relief and calm in the reader/listener because this contact puts one in a state of mindfulness, unlike in sleep, where mental relief happens due to being in a state of heedlessness.
 It is interesting to mention that advancement in neurology was able to show that during sleep, the human memory is relieved by means of clipping, literally .

 Thankfully, there is no need for complicated or advanced tools to ascertain the Divine power of the Quran in relieving mental tension, as anyone, whether a believer or non-believer, can do that easily by simply doing some recitation of the Quran or listen to its recitation, with or without understanding the text.
 However, while getting mental relief through the Quran is an effortless process, increasing spiritual energy requires belief in Islam and consistent practice of Islamic rituals to secure connectedness with God.